Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: Discussion

 \section{Discussion}

 The examples of Pluto and Triton occultations considered in the previous section concern Earth-based events observed in the visible, so that $\lambda_{\rm F} \sim 1$~km and $R_0 \sim 1000$~km.
 Consequently, $\lambda_{\rm F}/\sqrt{\phi_\perp}$ extends over several kilometers, while $\lambda_{\rm F}^2/R_0$ represents about a meter.
-This means that Fresnel fringes can be resolved during occultations by outer solar system objects (e.g. \citealt{Pereira2023}), while resolving Poisson's fringes is much more challenging.
-A first reason for this is that the shadows of remote bodies typically move on Earth's surface at some 20~km~s$^{-1}$, so that resolving the Poisson fringes requires an acquisition rate of tens of thousands images per second.
+This means that Fresnel fringes can be resolved during occultations by outer Solar System objects (e.g., \citealt{Pereira2023}), while resolving Poisson fringes is much more challenging.
+A first reason for this is that the shadows of remote bodies typically move on Earth's surface at some 20~km~s$^{-1}$, so that resolving the Poisson fringes requires an acquisition rate of tens of thousands of images per second.
 With stars fainter than magnitude 13, this means an extremely small signal per exposure.
 The best resolutions currently attained in the shadow for ground-based occultation is about 1~km.
-At that scale, the Poisson fringes are averaged out and cannot be seen in occultation light curves, see Fig.~\ref{fig_z_flux_Pluto_06jun20_R0_1190_km_smoothed}.
+At that scale, the Poisson fringes are averaged out and cannot be seen in occultation light curves; see Fig.~\ref{fig_z_flux_Pluto_06jun20_R0_1190_km_smoothed}.

-The Poisson fringes could be resolved by observing at longer wavelengths, see Fig.~\ref{fig_z_flux_Pluto_06jun20_1mm}, where a synthetic light curve of a Pluto occultation using $\lambda=1$~mm is displayed\footnote{The molecular refractivity of $N_2$ decreases by only 1.6\% from the visible to 1~mm, so that Pluto's atmosphere remains in the dense atmosphere case.}.
+The Poisson fringes could be resolved by observing at longer wavelengths; see Fig.~\ref{fig_z_flux_Pluto_06jun20_1mm}, where a synthetic light curve of a Pluto occultation using $\lambda=1$~mm is displayed\footnote{The molecular refractivity of $N_2$ decreases by only 1.6\% from the visible to 1~mm, so that Pluto's atmosphere remains in the dense atmosphere case.}.
 In this case, we have $\lambda_{\rm F} \approx 50$~km, so that the Fresnel fringes are clearly resolved.
-Meanwhile, the Poisson fringe separation is $\lambda_{\rm F}^2/R \approx 2$~km, which can also be resolved using cadences of a bit more than 10 images per second.
+Meanwhile, the Poisson fringe separation is $\lambda_{\rm F}^2/R \approx 2$~km, which can also be resolved using cadences of a bit more than ten images per second.

 As the Pluto surface pressure $p_{\rm surf}$ decreases, the atmosphere enters the tenuous regime.
-This one is illustrated in Fig.~\ref{fig_z_flux_Pluto_06jun20_1mm_1_3_6_mubar}, where we considered the cases $p_{\rm surf}=$ 6, 3 and 1~$\upmu$bar.
+This is illustrated in Fig.~\ref{fig_z_flux_Pluto_06jun20_1mm_1_3_6_mubar}, where we consider the cases $p_{\rm surf}=$ 6, 3, and 1~$\upmu$bar.
 The Fresnel fringes then approach their classical shapes, while the central flash tends to the classical Poisson spot shown in Fig.~\ref{fig_Fresnel_Poisson}.